cryptoTaxes/cryptoTaxes/README.md

 * `-currency=curr`       where `curr` can be `euro`, `btc` or `usd`.

 * `-download-prices=yes` in order to update prices from [Coinmarketcap](coinmarketcap.com) and [BDE](www.bde.es).

+After runnng the program, output report will be produced in folder `data/usr/yourUser/output`.

 ## Configuration